-Civil society organisations, funders and researchers need to become (even) more agile and savvy.
-We all need to find creative ways of working differently, including pooling resources whilst still valuing diversity.
+Civil society organisations, funders and researchers need to become need to find creative ways of working differently, including pooling resources whilst still valuing diversity.

-RECIPE FOR CHANGE

-What is needed to transform the sector.

-RESOURCES

 Using the Food Issues Census

 For civil society organisations working in, or organising around, food and farming, use the insights and data from the Food Issues Census to bolster your case for support and to guide future advocacy.
 Grant managers, use this as a strategic resource to influence your Board.
 Funder trustees, use the census results to shape your funding priorities.
 Persuade resource holders both internally and externally to invest in the just food transition.
 Funder networks, present this snapshot to your members to encourage more, and better targeted, funding into the sector.
 The census is an invaluable resource for researchers, policymakers and the wider sector too.
 Please use the census and please tell us when you do.

 A powerful recipe for change

 Most of the solutions are already out there.
 The food and farming civil society sector is rich in knowledge, collaboration and persistence.
 It is not rich in financial resources.
 How do we change this?
 Respect people working in the sector, recognise their resolve and energy for collaboration, support resilience (at individual and sector level) and properly resource the work.
 Building these four Rs together - respect, resolve, resilience and resources - will be a powerful recipe for change.

 Much of the above is already known.
 We can not afford to wait or to be timid in our asks.
 We hope this report contributes to closing the gap between knowledge and action.
 The best time to start funding, collaborating and working differently was 20 or more years ago.
 The next best time is now.